Stiffnessometer, a magnetic-field-free superconducting stiffness meter and its application: Introduction

-Here we present a new instrument to measure stiffness in zero magnetic field based on the London equation.
+Here we present in details a new instrument to measure stiffness and coherence length simultaneously, in zero magnetic field and with no leads, based on the London equation (Eq.~\ref{JtoA}).
 This method determines $\rho_s$ directly without the use of the penetration depth concept.
+When this equation breaks, and $\rho_s$ can no longer be determined, it means the critical current has been reached.
 Consequently, we name the instrument Stiffnessometer.
-As we explain below, the Stiffnessometer can measure very weak stiffness, which corresponds to $\lambda$ ranging from tens of microns to few millimeters.
+We convert the breaking point of Eq.~\ref{JtoA} to $\xi$ using a mathematical solution of the full Ginzburg-Landau equations in the relevant set up \cite{Gavish2020}.
+As we explain below, the Stiffnessometer can measure very weak stiffness, which corresponds to $\lambda$ ranging from tens of microns to millimeters.
 This allows measurements of stiffness closer to the critical temperature $T_c$ than ever before, or measuring the stiffness of very anisotropic systems.
 Finally, vortices or demagnetization factor are not a problem for the Stiffnessometer since the measurement is done in zero field.
-We also demonstrate that the Stiffnessometer can measure critical currents without leads and hence provide information on the coherence length $\xi$.
+The Stiffnessometer was previously used to measure the anisotropy of the stiffness in LSCO $x=0.12$ \cite{kapon2019phase}, but only a brief account to the details of its operation was given.